UberGuidoZ/Flipper/Sub-GHz/Sleep_Files/ReadMe.md

 ```
 The very last number, or `-9999000` in the above example, is the amount of time in microseconds.
 This should be just under the time you want by 1/1000 of a second as the first `1000` counts as one.
 In the above example, [this is 9.999 seconds](https://www.google.com/search?q=9999000+microseconds), which is 10 seconds when you add the first 1000 pulse.

-So, to set your own, it's the same as adding 6 zeros, then subtracting 1/1000.
-For example, 45 seconds would be `-45000000` minus 1/1000 which is `-44999000` and the full file would be
+So, to set your own, it's the same as adding 6 zeros to the amount of time in seconds, then subtracting 1/1000.
+For example, 45 seconds would be `-45000000` minus 1/1000 which is `-44999000` and the full file would be:
 ```
 Filetype: Flipper SubGhz RAW File
 Version: 1